 There also exists a subset of apps designed to look entirely normal.
-These are mostly calculator apps posing as vaults like Fake Calculator ($3) and Secret Photo Album (Free).
+These are mostly calculator apps posing as vaults like Fake Calculator [No Longer Available] ($3) and Secret Photo Album (Free).
 It seems a large number of these apps have disappeared since Apple took exception and started removing them from the App Store.

 Exclude Apps From Siri Suggestions and Search

 You can’t hide apps on iOS, but you can exclude them from Siri Suggestions and your device’s search results.
 Siri Suggestions is the small box of suggested apps that appears when you “pull down” the search box on your iPhone’s home screen.

 Siri looks at the apps you’re using, when you’re using them, and where, then suggests them at appropriate moments.
 It’s one of the biggest time savers on iOS, but you might not want everything showing up here.

 To change an app’s visibility head to Settings > Siri & Search and scroll down till you find the app in question.
 Tap it and uncheck the Search & Siri Suggestions box to exclude it.
 This removes app data (associated documents) from search listings, such indexed Evernote notes.

 Go a step further and remove the app from suggestions and search entirely by unchecking Show App.
 In future you’ll need to go directly to the app icon in order to launch it.

 Hide Your iTunes and App Store Purchases